filakhtov/gentoo-use-docs/net-libs/glib-networking.md

 This flag should be enabled if there is a need to run applications that use glib-networking to establish TLS-encrypted connections.

-### smartcard
-Pass the `--with-pkcs11` option to the configure script.
-Build and install a `libgiopkcs11` library - a GIO (GLib Input/Output) PKCS#11 backend that provides an ability to access cryptographic tokens, such as hardware security modules (HSM) and smart cards.

-This flag should be enabled if there is a need to deal with hardware cryptographic tokens.

 ### test
 Start a new Xvfb session and execute a `make check` command inside of it when the main build is completed.
 Run a test suite provided with the source code to check against regressions.
 This will extend a build time.